thecallum/wttj-case-kanban/README.md

 If the state has changed prior to the server recieving the request, the change might be incorrect.
 It may be possible to calculate the result, but that would be very dificualt and I simply dont have the time.

 To solve this problem, I used optimistic locking.
-To did this by adding a `lock_version` property to the status table.
+To did this by adding a `lock_version` property to the column table.
 When the user moves a candidate, first it validates the request, with the assumtion that the state is correct. after that:
     1. Start a transaction.
 This wraps all of the database changes together.
 Either they all get applied, or the changes are reverted.
     2. Next, we lock the two columns.
 We need to ensure they're not updated during the transaction
     3. We compare the columkn version with the ones sent from the client.
 If they dont match, the request is out of date, and must be rejected